persuaded9041/poke-solus-rgb/docs/FEATURES.md

 The modifications mostly consist of logical changes to address some problems which most people would agree _are_ problems, with a sprinkling of my personal preferences on top (such as changing some battle sprites to ones from other Gen 1 games).
 I also didn't want to go overboard fixing bugs.
 A lot of the vanilla bugs can be seen as contributing to what makes Gen 1 special.
 All of this is to say: you might not agree with some of my decisions!

+While working on this project, I tended to draw from later generations when making certain decisions that didn't have an "answer" in Gen 1.
+For example, if a Pokémon needed to be added somewhere in the wild, but there was no other Gen 1 release to draw from, I looked at what later games did (sometimes Gen 2, sometimes even Let's Go Pikachu/Eevee).
+I wasn't too liberal in my application of this strategy (I think), and only resorted to it when I felt it was necessary to resolve some problem.
+Which brings me to the question ...

 Q: What is this romhack trying to solve?

 > This romhack hopes to solve the following general "issue" categories in vanilla Gen 1:
 > 1. All 151 Pokémon are not obtainable in one game
 > 2. Pokémon with the "trade" evolution method cannot be evolved except with a friend's help, or by using two cartridges
 > 3. HMs compromise a Pokémon's potential by occupying its battle move slots
+> 4. Some Pokémon are "unusable" in a vanilla playthrough (by certain definitions)
-> 4. Some bugs exist which arguably detract from the developers' original vision for the games (those bugs in the codebase which change some gameplay element from what is very likely the intended behavior)
+> 5. Some bugs exist which arguably detract from the developers' original vision for the games (those bugs in the codebase which change some gameplay element from what is very likely the intended behavior)

 ## Overview